mfkiwl/hoomd-blue/ARCHITECTURE.md

 ### Pickling

-By default all Python subclasses of `hoomd.operation._HOOMDBaseObject` support pickling.
+By default, all Python subclasses of `hoomd.operation._HOOMDBaseObject` support pickling.
 This is to facilitate restartability and reproducibility of simulations.
-For understanding what *pickling* and Python's supported magic methods regarding it are see https://docs.python.org/3/library/pickle.html.
-In general we prefer using `__getstate__` and `__setstate__` if possible to make class's picklable.
+For understanding what *pickling* and Python's supported magic methods regarding it see https://docs.python.org/3/library/pickle.html.
+In general, we prefer using `__getstate__` and `__setstate__` if possible to make class's picklable.
 For the implementation of the default pickling support for `hoomd.operation._HOOMDBaseObject` see the class's `__getstate__` method.
 *Notice* that we do not implement a generic `__setstate__`.
 We rely on Python's default generally which is somewhat equivalent to `self.__dict__ = self.__getstate__()`.
 Adding a custom `__setstate__` method is fine if necessary (see [hoomd/write/table.py](hoomd/write/table.py)).
-However, using `__reduce__` is an appropriate alternative if is significantly reduces code complexity or has demonstrable advantages; see [hoomd/filter/set\_.py](hoomd/filter/set_.py) for an example of this approach.  _Note_ that `__reduce__` requires that a function be able to fully recreate the current state of the object (this means that often
+However, using `__reduce__` is an appropriate alternative if significantly reduces code complexity or has demonstrable advantages; see [hoomd/filter/set\_.py](hoomd/filter/set_.py) for an example of this approach.  _Note_ that `__reduce__` requires that a function be able to fully recreate the current state of the object (this means that often